 I changed the oil for 10W-40 Castrol, and put in a new filter.
 To check the oil in the sight glass, the bike needs to be vertical, and I need to be down on the ground (difficult without a centre stand!).
 I can hold the bike vertically by putting boards under the sidestand, and a block under the right footpeg bracket.

 The oil came out clean, I was surprised the oil filter was almost empty (but not dry).
 I had to buy a new filter wrench adapter $6.00 at Cdn Tire.
 The original filter was on real tight.

 Adjusting Drive Belt Tension.
 I felt the tension was a bit tight, and not only Kawasaki owners, but Harley owners agreed that belts are mostly too tight from the dealer.
 And it was riding to the left side of the sprocket.
 (It's supposed to, according to the manual- Ed.)
 So I backed off the left adjuster 1 turn and the right adjuster backed off 1 and 3/6 turns.
 Now the belt is not banjo tight, but tight enough (say 10 lb. gives 9 mm deflection?).
 I didn't have a 27 mm flat wrench for the right axle nut, so I bought one.
 I sighted along the tires, and the wheels are centered.

 After a ride, I didn't notice any extra suspension softness, but I don't think it's harder either.
 And there was no oil leaking.

 July 20, 2007 1350 km

 There are a lot of cautions in the shop manual about the drive belt.
 I found the inspection window, which has marks spaced 5 mm. apart for reference.
-It also cautions about worn fabric on the belt, but I don't know what that looks like, I need some pictures.
+It also cautions about looking for worn fabric on the belt, but I don't know what that looks like, I need some pictures.

 July 22, 2007